What Vitamins Should A 30 Year Old Man Take? - Top 7 Essential Nutrients

 It influences nerve function, blood glucose control, protein synthesis, and circadian rhythm, among others, and plays a critical role in supporting the absorption of other nutrients, including calcium.

-Omega-3 fatty acids are your head-to-toe supplements.
+Omega-3 fatty acids are essential fatty acids that serve as your head-to-toe supplements.
 They are a class of polyunsaturated fatty acids renowned for their anti-inflammatory properties, but are also known to support cardiovascular health, joint health, cognitive function, and more.

 But the reason omega-3s are so important to consume is because the Western diet typically contains an insanely skewed ratio of omega-6:omega-3, which leads to a pro-inflammatory state, as omega-6s break down to the pro-inflammatory molecule, arachidonic acid.